 Although DSWs volunteer their time without pay or other consideration, personal expenses incurred while performing disaster service may be reimbursed by the ADC or designated authority.
 Expenses may include per diem costs (meals, lodging, travel, etc.) while providing disaster service out of the home area or for extended shifts.
-Policies with regard to reimbursement of expenses are to be determined by the ADC or designated authority.
-The DSW volunteer should be informed of this policy prior to incurring such expenses.
+Policies concerning reimbursement of expenses are to be determined by the ADC or designated authority.
+The DSW volunteer should be informed of this policy before incurring such expenses.